My role: Ux strategist and researcher

 Say Insurance is a young insurtech company in a field of established competitors.
 Say’s challenge is to develop and maintain essential trust in order to gain market share.
-My primary roles on this project were UX strategist and researcher.

 Standing Out: Heuristic Evaluation

 While Say’s site met many usability criteria, my evaluation found room for improvement on user control, consistency in the menu, and implementation of error prevention.
 Only one feature was ranked severely lacking: users were required to give their address before learning if they're out of area and unable to receive their insurance score.